 Component Description (1) esc key Displays system information when pressed in combination with the fn key.
 (2) fn key Executes specific functions when pressed in combination with another key.
-(3) Windows key Opens the Start menu. • NOTE: Pressing the Windows key again will close the Start menu.
+(3) Windows key Opens the Start menu.
+NOTE: Pressing the Windows key again will close the Start menu.
 (4) Action keys Execute frequently used system functions.
-NOTE: On select products, the f5 action key turns the keyboard backlight feature off or on.
+See Action keys on page 11.
 (5) num lock key Alternates between the navigational and numeric functions on the integrated numeric keypad.
 (6) Integrated numeric keypad A separate keypad to the right of the alphabet keyboard.
 When num lock is pressed, the keypad can be used like an external numeric keypad.
 NOTE: If the keypad function is active when the computer is turned off, that function is reinstated when the computer is turned back on.